Inside: What are the best toys for babies? Spoiler alert: they aren’t the ones with batteries…

 This is NOT intended for babies… but it’s an amazing high chair toy.
 Some parts are small so choose the largest pieces of this set and save the rest for when they are older.
 These suction onto flat surfaces – the big pieces are so fun for baby to try to pull off the high chair tray.
 Again, not a baby toy – use best judgment with this one.

 What a fun toy for baby and toddler – and how great that you can zip it up easily and store it.
 Plus, as they grow, those balls will come in handy…

 These can be used in the bath OR on dry land.
 They’re the right size, they make great sounds, they’re a 10/10.

 Farm animal toys give babies a great chance to play and learn at the same time.
 We don’t learn about animals with flashcards!
 These ones are still in my daughter’s (3.5) room as part of her farm set up.

-Remember, toys are a big deal especially for babies.
+Remember, toys are a big deal even for babies.
 This is where the foundation for independent play start.
 Let’s make it a good base!

-You don’t have to own a lot of toys to have a lot of fun.
-But you do need to have the right toys.
+You don’t have to own a lot of toys for baby to have a lot of fun, but a few right toys can make all the difference.